The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Evaluation

-The capability of measuring and quantifying how a [Generative Model](#generative-model) or [AI System](#ai-system) that uses models responds to inputs.
+The capability of measuring and quantifying how a [Generative AI Model](#generative-ai-model) or [AI System](#ai-system) that uses models responds to inputs.
 Much like other software, models and AI systems need to be trusted and useful to their users.
 Evaluation aims to provide the evidence needed to gain users’ confidence.
 See also [Evaluation Framework](#evaluation-framework) and [Evaluator](#evaluator).

 ## Evaluation Framework